-Organisers of events should note that from 1^{st} November 2007, when the relevant provisions of the Private Security Industry Act 2001 came into force, there is mandatory licensing of the private security industry.
+Organisers of events should note that from 1st November 2007, when the relevant provisions of the Private Security Industry Act 2001 came into force, there is mandatory licensing of the private security industry.
 This means that it is an offence to employ unlicensed door stewards or "bouncers" at events.
 Volunteers who carry out these roles are exempt from the requirements of the Act but organisers may wish to take independent advice on the legality of their security arrangements at events.
-For further information consult the following website - http://www.the-sia.org.uk/home
+Further information can be accessed here.